🥸 Nietzsche Bot

 output = completion.data.choices[0].text.trim()

 The model behind this, GPT-3, is an algorithm that can complete text.
 If you give it a bunch of text it will keep on writing in the way it thinks makes most sense.
 Think for example, if I ask you to complete Nietzsche was a, you would probably say philosopher.
 Or you might say writer in the early 20th century.
 There are always a bunch of likely options.
 You wouldn't say I went for a run today, simply because Nietzsche was a I went for a run today makes no sense.
-The model is able generate completions that are more likely than others.
+The model is able to generate completions that are more likely than others.

 Selecting the right input text for such models in clever ways is called prompt engineering.
 A prompt is the input you give to the model to complete.
 In the case of the Nietzsche bot, the prompt looked a bit like this: